-If a full-time student reduces his or her work load to less than twelve (12) hours during the first six weeks of a semester the student becomes subject to this special student tuition.
+If a full-time student reduces his work load to less than twelve (12) hours during the first six weeks of a semester he becomes subject to this special student tuition.

-If a dormitory student becomes a special student, he or she must move out and continue studies as a day student.
+If a dormitory student becomes a special student, he must move out and continue his studies as a day student.
 This \$18.00 per semester hour fee also applies to military servicemen and/or their dependents.